 Human beings like to make connections.
 I believe we are mythmakers, storytellers, masters of seeing the similar.
 My work explores our tendency to find human narratives in nature and science.
 I examine the ways those connections are successful—and how they often fail.

-Most of the connections I draw are between my own personal and political life and the natural world around me.
+When it comes to ideas, most of the connections I draw are between my own personal and political life and the natural world around me.
 I see the natural world as fraught with fables and allegories of love, trust, and defense mechanisms.
 I see questions of what we should value about the world around us, about each other, and what it means to be human.

 I see my own anxieties and hopes reflected in the collaborations of bees and the midwinter insomnia of bats.
 I see battles against bigotry in the fight against invasive plant species and in our attempts to understand our ancestors.
 I see both the value and dangers of anger reflected in a prairie fire.